decentraland/l2-airdrop/README.md

       --help      Show help                                                  [boolean]
-      --version   Show version number                                        [boolean] -i, --input     CSV file with the addresses to airdrop           [string] [required] -b, --batch     The amount of items minted by transactions   [number] [default: 100] -c, --contract  The collection address on polygon                [string] [required] -o, --output    The file to dump the output (default: stdout)               [string]
+      --version   Show version number                                        [boolean] -i, --input     CSV file with the addresses to airdrop           [string] [required] -b, --batch     The amount of items minted by transactions    [number] [default: 50] -c, --contract  The collection address on polygon                [string] [required] -o, --output    The file to dump the output (default: stdout)               [string] -s, --speed     The gas price use to send the transaction [string] [choices: "safeLow", "standard", "fast", "fastest"]
+      --min-gas   Define a max value for gas price to send the transaction    [number] --max-gas   Define a min value for gas price to send the transaction    [number]
 ```

 &nbsp;